Fred (footballer, born 1979): Melbourne Heart

 On 20 June 2011, Fred was announced as one of Melbourne Heart's big name off-season signings, on a salary of $200,000 AUD for the season.
 He came following his brief second stint at D.C.
 United of MLS, officially joining his new club when the international transfer window opened in mid-July 2011.
 Melbourne Heart are the direct cross-town rivals of Fred's former club, Melbourne Victory, with whom he achieved the 2006/07 Premiership and Championship double.
 Fred played against his former team for the first time in the 3rd round of the 2011/12 season.

 On 22 April 2012 Fred was named the Alex Tobin player of the year for 2012 whilst playing for Melbourne Heart.

 As a result of the Heart finishing second-to-last on the A-League ladder, their worst finish in an A-League season, Fred, along with teammates Simon Colosimo, Matt Thompson and Clint Bolton, were released by the Heart at the conclusion of the 2012–13 A-League season.

 Return to Philadelphia Union

 On 20 March 2014 Philadelphia Union re-acquired Fred through the MLS waiver draft system.

+Harrisburg Heat

+In 2017, Fred joined Major Arena Soccer League club Harrisburg Heat.

+Coaching

+Fred began coaching in the Philadelphia Union Academy system in 2016.
+In February 2025, he was appointed as an assistant coach for the Union's MLS Next Pro side, Philadelphia Union II.